Actors and Ideologies in Social Context

-Where and how are extremist ideologies transmitted and young people radicalised?
-This Programme improves our understanding of where and how extremist ideologies are transmitted and young people are radicalised, in order for de-radicalisation strategies and counter-narratives to be better designed and targeted.
+This Programme improves our understanding of where and how extremist ideologies are transmitted and learned, and why and how people engage and disengage from terrorist violence.
 Led by Professor Kim Knott at Lancaster University.

 This programme examines the backcloth of economic, political, societal and global security perspectives that shape the perceptions and realities of security threats.